ISA-tools/ISATab-Viewer/README.md

 ![image](https://isatools.files.wordpress.com/2014/06/localhost-63343-sharkkahuna-example-html.png?w=800)

+### Demo

+[View the demo](http://www.antarctic-design.co.uk/isafiles/isaviewer-demo.html).
+This is preloaded with the contents of this [Gist](https://gist.github.com/eamonnmag/c3c4306af5916856c607).

 #Developers

 The ISA team, at the University of Oxford.
 Created as part of the ISA-a-thon at the BGI Hong Kong offices in China.